 There are several scenarios which could involve organisations sharing materials for different purposes, such as companies sharing biological materials for scientific research.
 As such, there is no one-size-fits-all approach to material transfer agreements.
 Each agreement must be carefully drafted, considering the project's purposes, the relevant materials, and associated legal and regulatory issues.

 When drafting a material transfer agreement, you should consider the nature of the materials, their intended use, any necessary control levels, and how to handle intellectual property rights created from the project.
-Additional regulatory obligations may also need addressing as part of the agreement.
+Additional regulatory obligations and contractual may also need addressing as part of the agreement.

 Material transfer agreements hold significant importance and often require niche legal considerations.
 For instance, research conducted under a material transfer agreement may lead to breakthrough medical findings or inventions.